 'The whole charges of keeping and planting Greenewch parke wth the 16 Coppices and dwarfe Orchard for the space of these years, beginning at our Lady day [25 March] 1662 & ending at our La:day [25 March] 1665 and building the gardenhouse.'

 So why the discrepancy in the accounts?
-And why does the Pepys Plan show two fewer coppices than the later plans.
+And why does the Pepys Plan show two fewer coppices than the later plans?
 Is it possible that fourteen were originally intended, but a decision was made soon after to increase the number to sixteen?
-This raises the intriguing possibility that the Pepys Plan was copied with some modifications from a now lost masterplan / artists impression that was drawn in 1663 or 1664 shortly after Le Nôtre became involved and that the masterplan itself was based on one of a couple of years before.
+This raises the intriguing possibility that the Pepys Plan was copied with some modifications from a now lost masterplan or artists impression that was drawn in 1663 or 1664 shortly after Le Nôtre became involved and that the masterplan itself was based on one of a couple of years before.
+This seems all the more likely as Sir Jonas Moore who commissioned the etchings from Thacker and Place was Surveyor General of the Ordnance and would almost certainly have access to any existing plans of the Park ... and why create an entirely new plan when an earlier plan could be easily adapted?

-Whilst generally considered to be topographically accurate, there are a number of unexplained inconsistencies between Place's two topographical views and his plan of the Park that was drawn to accompany them.
+Whilst the Thacker/Place topographical views are generally considered to be be accurate representation of what existed when they were drawn, there are unexplained inconsistencies between the two topographical views Facies Speculae Septen and Prospectus Orientalis and and the plan of the Park that was drawn to accompany them.
 The most obvious is that Facies Speculae Septen shows the presence of nine risers on the Grand Ascent, whilst the plan shows twelve.
 If the plan is based on one drawn in 1663 or 1664, and if, like the coppices, the number of steps constructed differed from the number originally planned, this could account for the discrepancy.
 It might also explain why the trees shown on the Parterre are not consistent with the layout on the plan (or indeed any of the later plans).
 Both topographical views show the presence of what appears to be a ramp in the centre of each step.
 These are not shown on any of the plans or in any other known images.
 They may have been preparatory works for the cascade that was abandoned.
-Alternatively, they may be the remnants of the 'Staires' mentioned by Boreham in his accounts.
+Alternatively, and more likely, they are the remnants of the 'Staires' mentioned by Boreham in his financial accounts.
 In Prospectus Orientalis, Snow Hill Walk (later called Brazen Face Walk, but now called the Avenue) has been omitted and the avenue that connects between Pauls Walk (now Lovers Walk) and Eltham Walk (now Blackheath Avenue) joins the latter short of the Great Cross Walk.
 We know from May's financial accounts that a great deal of earth moving was required to create Snow Hill Walk.
 We don't however have a precise date for when the works were completed.
 It may have been as late as 1670 with the trees on the avenue being planted at a later date.

 There is no contemporary account in which the number of etchings completed by Place for Flamsteed is recorded.
 Given that there are only two known copies of the Pepys Plan, some have questioned whether it was really part of the set.
 The evidence that it is, is circumstantial but compelling.
 Firstly, when Pepys came to mount his collection of topographical prints in 1700, he mounted all the Francis Place etchings together (twelve in total), with the Title Plate being glued onto the rear of the Plan (which was folded in).
 More importantly, when writing to Abraham Sharp on 21 April 1721, Joseph Crosthwait (who was preparing Flamsteed's Historia for publication) wrote: